Evidence for Disorder Induced Delocalization in Graphite

 Motivated by an anisotropy far exceeding the band structure expectation, we consider a recent theory by Maslov et al. \cite{maslov}.
 A similar effect was also previously observed for photons \cite{Zhang}.
 Within this theory, c-axis transport is strongly suppressed in samples with weak bulk disorder due to 1D Anderson localization along the c-axis induced by randomly spaced barriers (e.g. stacking faults).
-This gives a very large $\rho_c$ and anisotropy $R_A$, as observed in the anomalous samples.
-In samples with sufficiently strong bulk disorder, however, c-axis localization is destroyed by bulk scattering out of the c-axis direction, leading to reduced $\rho_c$ and smaller $R_A$, as seen in the macroscopic NG samples.
+This gives a very large $\rho_c$ and anisotropy $R_A$, in absence of strong bulk disorder.
+However, c-axis localization is destroyed by bulk scattering out of the c-axis direction, leading to reduced $\rho_c$ and smaller $R_A$.
 Interestingly, here, disorder can \emph{suppress} Anderson localization, rather than enhancing it, as is usually the case.
-Therefore, HOPG and nanostep samples are expected to have weak bulk disorder, whereas macroscopic NG specimen either have significantly more bulk disorder (suppressing c-axis localization), or fewer c-axis barriers, insufficient for localization (barriers spacing exceeding coherence length).
+Therefore, HOPG and nanostep samples are expected to have weak bulk disorder.
+In contrast, macroscopic NG specimens either have significantly more bulk disorder (suppressing c-axis localization), or fewer c-axis barriers, insufficient for localization (barriers spacing exceeding coherence length).

-To characterize disorder, we have measured spatially resolved micro-Raman spectra, see Fig.\,\,\ref{Raman}.
-We plot $\xi=I_D/I_G$, the ratio of the G-peak intensity $I_{G}$ and D-peak intensity $I_D$ after background subtraction, obtaining an intensity independent characterization of disorder.
-For graphite, $0\leq\xi\lesssim1$.
-A large $\xi$ indicates a high degree of disorder (large $I_D$).
-Due to a finite integration time, $\xi$ has measurement noise of $\sim1/50$, i.e. $\xi\lesssim1/50$ indicates an invisible D-peak and weak disorder.
-We note that for macroscopic samples, the Raman measurements probe only a thin surface layer.
-For the nanostep samples, on the other hand, a significant depth is characterized \cite{NoteRaman}, presenting a good measurement of graphitic bulk disorder.

-In macroscopic and nanostep HOPG, disorder is very low ($\xi\lesssim1/50$ essentially everywhere, not shown), while macroscopic Madagascar NG samples are clearly more dirty, consistent with expectations from the model.
-Micron sized regions of strong disorder mix with cleaner areas in pristine NG, see Fig.\,\ref{Raman}(a) for a typical scan.
-A histogram is adjacent to the scan, revealing a broad distribution extending up to $\xi\sim1/3$.
-In contrast, an exfoliated Madagascar flake displays significantly reduced disorder, see Fig.\,\ref{Raman}(b).
-Several exfoliated NG samples were inspected, all exhibiting $\xi$ significantly smaller than in macroscopic NG samples.

-We note that exfoliating macroscopic NG only once already results in strongly reduced disorder.
-Clearly, exfoliating somehow acts expose clean surfaces \cite{STM} and to remove bulk disorder, though the mechanism is not clear.
-This could potentially explain the size dependence mentioned in Fig.\,\ref{stepdep}: thinner samples tend to require more exfoliation steps, therefore becoming cleaner, more localized, and obtaining a larger $\rho_c$.
-Ultimately, for sufficiently small $h$, 1D localization should break down and $\rho_c$ decrease strongly -- not visible in the present data, presumably because $h$ is still too large.
-Overall, the Raman data is in good agreement with the predictions of the model, namely weak disorder in all exfoliated and all HOPG samples, as opposed to strong disorder in NG macroscopic samples.